-Course Number: FO232 Offered In: 11 Credits: 1 per course Level: On level Prerequisites: Orchestra II and audition required
+Course Number: FO232

+Prerequisites: Orchestra II and audition

 Description: This course is designed for advanced string orchestra students.
 Advanced tonal development, instrumental techniques, and musicality are taught as each relates to performance.
 Emphasis is placed on both individual and ensemble performance skills.
 Students are involved extensively in competitions and performances throughout the year.
 Placement in the course is by audition only.
 Students are required to purchase some materials and the cost may vary depending on the orchestra program and level of study.